 As early as 2009, OMV opened the first hydrogen filling station in Baden-Württemberg, Germany.
 OMV is part of the H2 MOBILITY initiative whose aim is to build an extensive public filling station network in Germany until 2023.
-Today, OMV owns a total of 8 stations operated by H2 Mobility in Baden-Württemberg and Bavaria.
+Today, OMV owns several stations operated by H2 Mobility in Baden-Württemberg and Bavaria.

-In Austria, OMV opened the first public hydrogen filling station in 2012 in Vienna.
+In Austria, OMV opened the first public hydrogen filling station in Vienna in 2012.
 Further stations started operation in Innsbruck, Asten, Graz and Wiener Neudorf.